Brothers in Arms (album): Issues with drumming (Terry Williams and Omar Hakim); recruitment of Jack Sonni

+New York sessions, 1985 (including bass guitar substitutions)

-Due to the issues with the defective recording tape, the album sessions subsequently relocated to the Power Station in New York in February 1985 for additional overdubs.
-These included contributions from New York musicians including Michael and Randy Brecker, Mike Mainieri (who had previously contributed vibraphone to Love Over Gold) and percussionist Jimmy Maelen, plus trumpeter Dave Plews and Average White Band saxophonist Malcolm Duncan.
+Subsequently, the album sessions relocated to the Power Station in New York in February 1985 for additional overdubs.
+These included contributions from New York musicians including Michael and Randy Brecker on saxophone and trumpet, Mike Mainieri on tuned percussion (who had previously contributed vibraphone to Love Over Gold) and percussionist Jimmy Maelen, plus trumpeter Dave Plews and Average White Band saxophonist Malcolm Duncan.

 When Illsley sprained his wrist after a fall whilst jogging in Central Park, rendering him unable to play, the band hired studio bassists Tony Levin and Neil Jason to complete the bass parts.
-Levin contributed to "Why Worry".
 Neil Jason was brought in for a week's work which included takes on "So Far Away", "Walk of Life", "Ride Across the River", "Your Latest Trick" and "The Man's Too Strong", although the only fully confirmed released results from the Jason sessions were the slap-style funk bassline on "One World" and "slides on my fretless—almost like a Syndrum effect" on the intro to the extended version of "Money for Nothing".

-With Omar Hakim having been a temporary studio hire, Dire Straits needed a full-time drummer for the upcoming promotional concert world tour (which started in April 1985 and lasted until April 1986), and it is rumoured that Andy Kanavan joined the band very briefly to fill this role.
-Terry Williams ultimately played on the tour as a full band member, and Dire Straits manager Ed Bicknell disputed the Kanavan story in a forum disussion, stating that Williams had never officially left the band at this point and that there was no record of Kanavan ever joining the band.
-All the music videos that were released from the album featured Williams.
+Levin contributed bass parts to "Why Worry".
+Jack Sonni also recorded his only contribution to a Dire Straits album, playing some guitar synthesiser parts on "The Man's Too Strong".

+Supporting tour, 1985–1986

+Dire Straits began their promotional concert world tour on 25 April 1985 in Split, Croatia (then part of Yugoslavia), with Sonni now a full-time member on rhythm guitar and Williams back on drums.

+The tour was phenomenally successful, lasting a whole year and concluding in April 1986, in which the band played a total of 248 concerts in 23 countries and 118 cities.
+More than two and a half million people attended the tour.
+This also concluded Jack Sonni's time as a Dire Straits member: he would not be present for the band's very occasional performances during the following two years' hiatus, and was not involved with the next album, On Every Street, or its accompanying world tour.